prisma7771/projekKPMoto/README.md

 - run $ php artisan migrate:fresh --seed to have data dummy in database, else just run without --seed
 - run $ php artisan storage:link
 - run $ php artisan serve
+- nb: if you register inside web, you will accounted as comon_user, for admin, please add it manually for security

 # (NEED STYLING TO MAKE IT LOOK BETTER)